 You can buy a travelcard for one day, 7 days, one month or annual.

-2. The transport zones of London:
+2. The travel zones of London that will be using:

 When you buy a travelcard you need to choose what travel zones you want use.
 If you are going to travel between zones 1 and 2, you will need a travelcard that is valid for these two zones, but if you are going to travel between zones 1 and 5 every day, you will need a travelcard that covers zones 1 to 5.
 This does not apply to travelling by bus, as any travelcard will allow you to travel on buses to and from any zone within London’s travel zones.
 So for example, if you have a travelcar for zones 1 and 2, you can still use a bus to get to zone 3 or zone 5 with that travelcard at no extra cost.